<< Yesterday

 1906 At Brooklyn's Washington Park, Philadelphia southpaw John Lush strikes out 11 batters en route to throwing a 6-0 no-hitter against the Superbas, a team known as the Dodgers beginning in 1911.
 There will not be another no-hitter by a Phillies pitcher until Jim Bunning's perfect game against the Mets in 1964.

-1965 Tommy Davis, trying to break up a double play, dislocates and breaks his ankle sliding into second base in the fourth inning of the team's 4-2 victory over the Giants at Dodger Stadium.
-The two-time National League batting champ plays in only one other game this year, appearing as a pinch-hitter in the season finale.
+1965 At Dodger Stadium, Tommy Davis, going from first to second on a grounder, dislocates and breaks his ankle when he slides awkwardly into the bag.
+The 26-year-old All-Star left fielder and two-time NL batting champ (1962-63) plays in only one other game this year, appearing as a pinch-hitter in the season finale.

 1972 Philadelphia starter Dick Selma goes the distance, three-hitting the Dodgers at Chavez Ravine, 2-1.
 The victory is the fifth consecutive complete game thrown by a Phillies starter, with Steve Carlton, Woody Fryman, Barry Lersch, and Bill Champion finishing their game without help from the bullpen.